Envian/xiv-criterion-na-strats/guides/_ew/aai/ketuduke/fluke-gale.md

 them two squares in the shown direction.
 The quadrants with 1 will resolve first, followed by the 2 quadrants.

-*The 1 quadrant will always contain the horizontal (north/south) crystal, and the 2 quadrant will always contain the vertical (east/west) crystal.
-The 1 quadrant always blows east or west, while the 2 quadrants always blow north and south.*
+* The 1 quadrant will always contain the horizontal (north/south) crystal and blows east/west.
+* The 2 quadrant will always contain the vertical (east/west) crystal and blows north/south.
+* The 1 quadrants are always in opposite corners.
+Same with the 2 quadrants.

 There are two possible patterns, which can be mirrored vertically or horizontally, but not rotated.
 These are named after the strategy used to find